 The importance of being Chartered Certified

-Chartered Certified Accountants provide advice and financial expertise to support businesses and the public sector in making the best decisions and doing the right thing.
+Chartered Certified Accountants provide expert advice and financial guidance to help businesses and the public sector make the best decisions and do the right thing.

-To hold the title ‘Chartered Accountant’ an account must be a member of a Chartered institution such as the Association of Chartered Certified Accountants (ACCA).
+To use the title ‘Chartered Accountant’, an individual must be a member of a recognised Chartered body, such as the Association of Chartered Certified Accountants (ACCA).

-This means that a Chartered accountant will have taken a minimum of three years of in-depth training, and passed a series of examinations in financial management, auditing, business strategy and taxation.
+This means they have completed at least three years of comprehensive training and passed examinations in financial management, auditing, business strategy and taxation.

 Are Crunch part of an accountancy body?